Dog Bites Can Be More Than Just Painful

 - Do not play with a dog unless supervised by an adult.

 - Immediately report stray dogs or dogs displaying unusual behavior to an adult.

 - Avoid direct eye contact with a dog.

 - Do not disturb a dog that is sleeping, eating, or caring for puppies.

 - Do not pet a dog without allowing it to see and sniff you first.

 - If bitten, immediately report the bite to an adult.

 While following all of these tips is a good way to prevent dog bites, you may still find yourself or a family member the victim of a dog bite.
-If this is the case, contacting an experienced personal injury attorney can help you receive the compensation you deserve for your pain and suffering.
+If this is the case, contacting an experienced South Bend personal injury lawyer can help you receive the compensation you deserve for your pain and suffering.